-Jeff's stories have been seen on NBC News, MSNBC, CNN, CNBC, The Today Show, Inside Edition, and Animal Planet.
-He was also featured as a news anchor on the season 3 premiere of 'Breaking Bad' on AMC.
+Over the course of his career, Jeff's stories have been seen on NBC Nightly, MSNBC, CNN, CNBC, The Today Show, Inside Edition, and Animal Planet.
+He was also featured as an anchor in the hit show 'Breaking Bad' on AMC.

-Prior to joining News10, Jeff spent 5 years at KOB (NBC) in Albuquerque, New Mexico where he was a reporter and fill-in anchor.
-During his time at KOB, Jeff broke countless stories within city hall, state government, economy, and Albuquerque Public Schools.
+Prior to joining News10, Jeff spent 5 years at KOB (NBC) in Albuquerque, New Mexico where he spent his time reporting and anchoring.
+During his tenure at KOB, Jeff broke countless stories within city hall, state government, economy, and Albuquerque Public Schools.
 Several of those stories garnered national attention including city bus drivers who were caught on tape behaving badly, a city worker who was caught on tape abusing a puppy in her backyard, a group of unfinished high-end homes that fell into disrepair for years, and an investigative report that led to the school district changing its policy on fire code inspections at its schools.

 Jeff also covered record-breaking floods, snowstorms, and wildfires across the entire state of New Mexico.
 Jeff was awarded by the New Mexico Broadcasters Association for his story about a railroad in Chama that was buried in snow.
 He also shot a 5-part series on board the U.S.S.
 Ronald Reagan, riding with the crew for a week from Honolulu to San Diego, as they made their way back from a 3-month deployment in the Western Pacific.
 Jeff then traveled to Virginia to interview the crew to first board the U.S.S.
 New Mexico, a brand-new nuclear submarine.

-Before KOB, Jeff spent 2 years at KWES (NBC) in Midland, Texas where he was a Weekend Anchor and Reporter.
-There, he received top awards by the Associated Press for his extensive coverage of Hurricane Rita in Galveston in 2006.
+Before KOB, Jeff spent 2 years at KWES (NBC) in Midland, Texas where he was a weekend anchor and reporter.
+There, he received top awards by the Associated Press for his extensive coverage of Hurricane Rita in Galveston in 2006, and a feature series called 'The Miracle Men', which told the stories of three men who all had near-death experiences.

-Some of Jeff's notable interviews include former New Mexico Governor Bill Richardson, Texas Governor Rick Perry, and Hollywood legend Harrison Ford.
+Some of Jeff's notable interviews include former New Mexico Governor Bill Richardson, California Governor Jerry Brown, Texas Governor Rick Perry, and Hollywood legend Harrison Ford.

 The first news story Jeff every shot was when he covered the Columbine shootings in Littleton, Colorado in 1999.